sumanthgitty/100-Days-of-DevOps/Day 68 - Set Up Jenkins Server/Readme.md

-### Task -
+### Task - Set Up Jenkins Server

 The DevOps team at xFusionCorp Industries is initiating the setup of CI/CD pipelines and has decided to utilize Jenkins as their server.
 Execute the task according to the provided requirements:

-- 1. Install Jenkins on the jenkins server using the yum utility only, and start its service.
+- Install Jenkins on the jenkins server using the yum utility only, and start its service.

-- 2. Jenkin's admin user name should be `theadmin`, password should be `Adm!n321`, full name should be `Kirsty` and email should be `kirsty@jenkins.stratos.xfusioncorp.com`.
+- Jenkin's admin user name should be `theadmin`, password should be `Adm!n321`, full name should be `Kirsty` and email should be `kirsty@jenkins.stratos.xfusioncorp.com`.

 ### Solution -